finnhodgkin/learn-phoenix-todo-example/README.md

 wherever possible, instead of introducing and explaining new topics we'll just provide a link to the appropriate documentation.

-If at any point you get stuck your first port of call should be the docs.
+If at any point you get stuck, your first port of call should be the docs.
 If all you learn from this guide is how to find things in the Phoneix documentation then that's still a big win! :tada:

 ## First steps